-Error Injection Original Sentence Perturbed Sentence Letter Confusion In Nevada, where about 50 volunteers' cars were equipped with the devices not long ago, drivers were uneasy about the government being able to monitor their every move.
-In Nevada, where abouf 50 wolunteers ' cars were equipped with thi devoces not iong ago, driverc were nneasy about the government being able to mohitor thein every movo .
+Error Injection Original Sentence Perturbed Sentence Letter Confusion In Nevada, where about 50 volun- teers' cars were equipped with the devices not long ago, drivers were uneasy about the government being able to monitor their every move.
+In Nevada, where abouf 50 wolun- teers' cars were equipped with thi devoces not iong ago, driverc were nneasy about the government being able to mohitor thein every movo .
 Homophone New York City is looking into one.
 New York City is looking into won.
 Confusion Set "The gas tax is just not sustainable," said Lee Munnich, a transportation policy expert at the University of Minnesota.
 "The gas tax is just knot sustainable," said Lee Munnich, eye transportation policy export at the University of Minnesota.

-the MT services.
-We then translated the corrected sentences into French using the services.
-This French translation was used as a baseline for the language-dependent metrics.
-During manual correction, we noticed that text collected from Reddit contained fewer typographical errors than observed from dyslexic children's handwriting (Rello et al., 2012), probably due to the use of auto-correct and spellcheckers.
+Table 1: Example synthetic dyslexic sentences with injected dyslexic writing errors from dyslexic children's handwritings (Rello et al., 2012), probably due to the use of auto-correct and spellcheckers.
 As a result, the "real" dyslexic text likely represents a more sanitized version of raw communications from people with dyslexia.
-On the other hand, we were able to identify more confusable words that were not present in the list curated by Pedler and Mitton (2010).
-For example, the word pairs: "ocean" v.s. "ocian", "dyslexia" vs. "dylexia", "imagine" vs. "imagen" and more.
+On the other hand, we were able to identify more confusion words that were not present in the list curated by Pedler and Mitton (2010).
+For example the word pairs: "ocean" v.s. "ocian", "dyslexia" v.s. "dylexia", "imagine" v.s. "imagen" and more.
 We will release the additional confusion words as a new language resource for dyslexia.